Djakaridja Koné: Hapoel Petah Tikva and Hapoel Haifa

-Born on 22 July 1986 in Abidjan, Ivory Coast, Koné started his career in Israel with Hapoel Petah Tikva, making his senior debut during the 2005–06 Israeli Premier League campaign.
-In the summer of 2006 he was loaned in the second league at Hapoel Haifa, appearing regularly for the side during his two-years spell.
-He returned at Hapoel Petah Tikva to first league football, playing constantly in the 2008–09 season.
+Koné was born on 22 July 1986 in Abidjan, Ivory Coast and began playing football in Israel with Hapoel Petah Tikva, making his senior debut during the 2005–06 Israeli Premier League campaign.
+In the summer of 2006 he was loaned in the second league to Hapoel Haifa, appearing regularly for the side during his two-year spell.
+He returned to Hapoel Petah Tikva in first league football, playing constantly in the 2008–09 season.

 Dinamo București

 On 18 July 2009, Koné moved to Romania, signing a three-year contract with Dinamo București.
-He made his Liga I debut on 7 August 2009 when coach Dario Bonetti sent him on the field in the 64th minute in order to replace Gabriel Boștină in a 0–1 home loss to Internațional Curtea de Argeș.
-In his first season spent at the club, he formed a couple in the central midfield with Ousmane N'Doye, helping the club fulfill "The wonder from Liberec" after winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage of the 2009–10 Europa League.
+He made his Liga I debut on 7 August 2009 when coach Dario Bonetti sent him in the 64th minute to replace Gabriel Boștină in a 0–1 home loss to Internațional Curtea de Argeș.
+In his first season spent at the club, Koné formed a partnership in the central midfield with Ousmane N'Doye.
+He helped the club achieve what was dubbed "The wonder from Liberec" by winning the away game 3–0 against Slovan Liberec to force a penalty shoot-out after losing the first leg by the same score, ultimately qualifying for the 2009–10 Europa League group stage.
+His performance in the match earned him a grade 10 from the Gazeta Sporturilor newspaper.
+Subsequently, Dinamo reached the 2011 Cupa României final, where Koné played the first 72 minutes before being replaced with Elis Bakaj by coach Ioan Andone in the 2–1 loss to rivals Steaua București.

-Koné was an ever-present figure for The Red Dogs afterwards, in his last season spent with the club, he won the 2011–12 Cupa României, being used by Bonetti in all the minutes from the 1–0 victory in the final against Rapid București, also being named Man of the match.
-Shortly afterwards he was linked to Olympique de Marseille, but nothing came of it, same as with another rumor that he was going to sign with Bundesliga side, Hannover 96.
-Koné has a total of 75 appearances with four goals scored in Liga I, he also represented Dinamo in 13 games with one goal scored in the Europa League.
+In his last season spent with The Red Dogs, Koné won the 2011–12 Cupa României, being used by coach Bonetti the entire match in the 1–0 victory in the final against Rapid București, and was named Man of the match.
+Shortly afterwards he was linked to Olympique de Marseille, but nothing came of it, similar to another rumor that he was going to sign with Bundesliga side, Hannover 96.
+Koné has a total of 75 appearances with four goals in Liga I, and also represented Dinamo in 13 games with one goal in the Europa League.

 Evian

-On 20 July 2012, after refusing to sign a new deal, Koné switched teams and countries again, after agreeing to a three-year contract with Ligue 1 side Evian.
-He made his debut in the category on 24 August under coach Pablo Correa, coming on as a late substitute for Cédric Barbosa in a 1–1 home draw against Lyon.
-Koné scored his first and only goal in the main category of French football on 27 September 2014, netting the first in a 2–0 away win over Lorient.
-He appeared regularly for The Savoy Crosses during his three-seasons spell, but in the last one, they relegated to the second division.
+On 20 July 2012, Koné switched teams and countries once more, after agreeing to a three-year contract with Ligue 1 side Evian.
+He made his debut in the league on 24 August under coach Pablo Correa, coming on as a late substitute for Cédric Barbosa in a 1–1 home draw against Lyon.
+Koné scored his only goal in French top-flight on 27 September 2014, netting the first in a 2–0 away win over Lorient.
+He appeared regularly for The Savoy Crosses during his three-season spell, but in the last one, they were relegated to the second division.